juxor/afaq/markdown/secH4.md

 distinction between forms of discipline and organisation when she argued that:

 > _"We misuse words and we practice self-deception when we apply the same term
-- discipline - to such dissimilar notions as: (1) the absence of thought and will in a body with a thousand automatically moving hands and legs, and (2) the spontaneous co-ordination of the conscious, political acts of a body of men.
-What is there in common between the regulated docility of an oppressed class and the self-discipline and organisation of a class struggling for its emancipation? . . .
-The working class will acquire the sense of the new discipline, the freely assumed self-discipline of the social democracy, not as a result of the discipline imposed on it by the capitalist state, but by extirpating, to the last root, its old habits of obedience and servility."_
+> - discipline - to such dissimilar notions as: (1) the absence of thought and
+> will in a body with a thousand automatically moving hands and legs, and (2)
+> the spontaneous co-ordination of the conscious, political acts of a body of
+> men.
+What is there in common between the regulated docility of an oppressed
+> class and the self-discipline and organisation of a class struggling for its
+> emancipation? . . .
+The working class will acquire the sense of the new
+> discipline, the freely assumed self-discipline of the social democracy, not
+> as a result of the discipline imposed on it by the capitalist state, but by
+> extirpating, to the last root, its old habits of obedience and servility."_
-[**Rosa Luxemburg Speaks**, pp. 119-20]
+> [ **Rosa Luxemburg Speaks** , pp. 119-20]

 Engels is confusing two radically different means of decision making by arguing both involve subordination and authority.
 The difference is clear: the